Examples of Dental Clinic Names

 The Painless Dentist

-You can see how these names play to prospective patients’ emotions and influence the way they think about a dental practice before they ever walk into the office.
+You can see how these names affect prospective patients’ emotions and influence their thoughts about your dental practice before they even walk into the office.

 7. Capture Patients' Attention